marthaalim/Pharma_Chain/README.md

-# Book Swap Platform
+# Pharma_Chain

-This project is a decentralized platform built on the Internet Computer, aiming to facilitate the exchange of books among users.
-It leverages the power of the blockchain to ensure transparency and reliability in the swapping process.
+This project is a decentralized platform built on the Internet Computer Protocol (ICP) to track pharmaceutical products through the supply chain.
+It ensures transparency, accountability, and rewards participants for their involvement.

 ## Key Features

 1. **User Management**
-   - **Create User Profile:** Allows the creation of new user profiles with validation for input fields.
+   - **Create User:** Allows the creation of new user profiles with validation for input fields.
-   - **Get User Profile:** Retrieves the profile of a user by their unique ID.
+   - **Get User by ID:** Retrieves the profile of a user by their unique ID.
-   - **Update User Profile:** Updates the existing user profile with new information.
-   - **Get All Users:** Retrieves all registered user profiles.
+   - **Get Users by Role:** Retrieves all users based on their role (Admin, Manufacturer, Distributor, Viewer).

-2. **Book Management**
+2. **Pharmaceutical Management**
-   - **Create Book:** Allows a user to register a new book for swapping.
+   - **Create Pharmaceutical:** Allows an admin to register a new pharmaceutical product.
-   - **Get Book:** Retrieves the details of a specific book by its ID.
+   - **Get Pharmaceutical History:** Retrieves the event history of a specific pharmaceutical product.
-   - **Get Books by User ID:** Lists all books registered by a specific user.
+   - **Get All Pharmaceuticals:** Retrieves all registered pharmaceutical products.
-   - **Get Books by Title:** Retrieves books filtered by their title.

-3. **Swap Management**
+3. **Supply Chain Event Management**
-   - **Create Swap Request:** Initiates a swap request for a book.
-   - **Get Swap Requests by User ID:** Retrieves all swap requests initiated by a specific user.
-   - **Get Swap Request Details:** Provides details of a specific swap request.
+   - **Create Supply Chain Event:** Records a new event in the supply chain process.
+   - **Get All Supply Chain Events:** Retrieves all recorded supply chain events.

-4. **Feedback Management**
+4. **Reward Management**
-   - **Create Feedback:** Allows users to leave feedback on a completed swap.
+   - **Create Reward:** Assigns reward points to participants involved in supply chain events.
-   - **Get Feedbacks by User ID:** Retrieves all feedback associated with a specific user.
+   - **Get All Rewards:** Retrieves all rewards assigned to participants.

 5. **Error Handling**
-   - **Not Found:** Returns an error if a requested resource (user, book, swap request) is not found.
+   - **Not Found:** Returns an error if a requested resource (user, pharmaceutical, event) is not found.
-   - **Invalid Input:** Handles errors related to invalid email, phone number, or missing required fields.
+   - **Unauthorized:** Handles errors related to unauthorized actions.

 ## Requirements